 Yes, but you may not need to.
 If you qualify for the Ch.
 33 at 100%, the VA will pay ALL tuition and fees directly to UWB.
 Therefore, you will not have a tuition balance and the reduction would not be needed.
 However, if you qualified at less than 100%, there will be a tuition balance that will need to be paid.
 UWB will apply the reduction prior to reporting tuition to the VA.
 The VA will pay their percentage of the reported post-reduction balance.
 The much reduced balance will then be the responsibility of the student veteran.

 You may apply to return using the Returning Student Application.
 The returning student application fee will be waived.
 Registration will be permitted beginning Registration Period I. If you are called to active military duty during a quarter in which you are registered, you may request to be withdrawn or request to receive credit or grades.
 Note: The Military withdrawal Policy does not apply to students who voluntarily enlist.

-Is there support on campus for adjustment issues?
+Is there campus support for adjustment issues?

 Readjustment is the process of transition from military service back to civilian life, of understanding what is expected in civilian life, and how that differs from the military experience.
-Read more about adjusting.